Mathugo/mathugo.github.io/_posts/2025-04-25-LLM Embedding Space.md

 <iframe src="{{ site.url }}{{ site.baseurl }}/assets/html/llama7b.html" width="100%" height="600px" frameborder="0"></iframe>

 It's really interesting to surf the plot and explore where learned to position different tokens in the embedding space!
-For example, on the top right corner there are a lot of words at the top (high `z` coordinate) seem to be names of cities or states!
+For example, on the top right corner there are a lot of words at the top (high `z` coordinate) seem to be names of cities or states: `Switzerland`, `Connecticut`, `irmingham` and so on ...

 ---